sdanielzafar/ZillowR/README.md

 ZillowR
 =======

-The ZillowR package provides an R interface to the Zillow Web Services API.
+Zillow, an online real estate company, provides real estate and mortgage data for the United States through a REST API.
+The ZillowR package provides an R function for each API service, making it easy to make API calls and process the response into convenient, R-friendly data structures.
+See <http://www.zillow.com/howto/api/APIOverview.htm> for the Zillow API Documentation.

 Installation and setup
 ----------------------